Large Language Models are In-context Teachers for Knowledge Reasoning: Experiments

 \subsection{Experimental Setup}

-We are focused on knowledge-intensive question-answering tasks that require logical thinking on information and associating encoded knowledge but mere facts retrieval.
-Such knowledge-intensive QA is common and important for the applications of LMs~\cite{Jin2021BiomedicalQA, Tran2023BioInstructIT}.
-We use challenging MedMCQA~\cite{pal2022medmcqa} and MedQA~\cite{jin2021disease} with standard splits that involve multiple-choice questions to diagnose clinical cases, which are used for physician qualification exams.
-We also evaluate SELF-EXPLAIN on StrategyQA~\cite{geva2021did} for reasoning in general domains.
-In terms of implementations, we use GPT-3.5-turbo as our base LLM.
-Except for Auto-CoT~\citep{zhang2023automatic}, we randomly sample five exemplars from training data and keep exemplars the same for different baselines using ICL.
-For MedQA which does not provide human-crafted CoTs, in all cases, we use all the five exemplars provided and annotated in \citet{singhal2022large}.
+\paragraph{Datasets.}\looseness=-1 We focus on knowledge-intensive question-answering tasks that require logical reasoning and associating encoded knowledge, rather than just retrieving facts.
+Such knowledge-intensive QA is common and important for the applications of LLMs~\cite{Jin2021BiomedicalQA, Tran2023BioInstructIT}.
+We evaluate our method in both general domains and expert domains.
+We employ widely-used StrategyQA~\cite{geva2021did} for commonsense reasoning.
+For expert domains, we use challenging MedMCQA~\cite{pal2022medmcqa} and MedQA~\cite{jin2021disease} with standard splits.
+These datasets consist of multiple-choice questions to diagnose clinical cases, which are used for physician qualification exams.